First Lego League Lessons¶

 - Since there is a lot of shared code, one has to hand-edit the code before uploading to each slot for each mission.
 Is that avoidable?

 - One option would be to detect the slot while running the Python program.
 But that does not seem possible.
+One team used a color sensor to detect which attachment was installed.
+That's an option.
+But using a sensor slot is too expensive.

 - Error messages are usually not displayed in terminal.
 Serialization error.
 Basically means that debugging has to be done in the Spike app.